 Finding cyber assistance

-Some of the policies that may help shore up BYOD use include two-factor authentication, single sign-on and audit trail software.
+Some of the policies that may help shore up BYOD use include two-factor authentication in the device, single sign-on and audit trail software.
 Two-factor authentication in the security business is often referred to as ‘something you have and something you know.’
 Consumers are quite familiar with two-factor authentication as it applies to financial transactions, with a bank card the physical item and the personal identification number (PIN) the data that accompanies the card.
 With those two elements, it’s more difficult for a breach to occur, because the person would need both the card in their possession and also know the associated PIN for the account.

 Single sign-on is a service that permits a user to use one set of login credentials such as name and password, to gain access to multiple applications or software programs in the enterprise.
 Deployment and management of single sign-on is inherently more secure.
 Finally, some organizations may use audit-trail software or services to track employees’ access to online or cloud applications as another safeguard to cyber threat.

 Deciding on a BYOD policy may come down to the profile of your business, whether you handle sensitive information, and any escalated concern that privileged information may be at risk.
 Start a discussion at your company and weigh the risks and benefits carefully as society continues to go mobile.
 For more information on BYOD or an individual consultation, Contact SSP today!.
 Headquartered near Atlanta, Georgia, we offer design, installation and service to local, regional and national clients.